Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Enhance.md

          id="tspan3752">c 3 d _ 2 4 3 7 4 6 7 5 }</tspan></text>
 ```

-Then lets divide the lines with the `>` character as the delimiter with `cut` and only keep the second field (that is, everything to the right of it)
+Then let's divide the lines with the `>` character as the delimiter with `cut` and only keep the second field (that is, everything to the right of it)
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/Enhance]
 └─$ grep '</tspan>' drawing.flag.svg | cut -d ">" -f2